Get Ready for your

 LUNCH & SNACKS

-A light morning and afternoon tea is provided for this workshop.
+Morning and afternoon tea: A light morning and afternoon tea (gluten-free) is provided during this workshop.
 As is tea and coffee throughout the day.

 Examples of past student’s work